 Everybody Grieves Different

 A gentle note from us: As you read this article, it may allow for certain feelings and emotions to emerge.
-If grief is something you have struggled with and this goes beyond bereavement but grief in our everyday lives through relationships and self - then do not feel dismayed or alone it.
+If grief is something you have struggled with and this goes beyond bereavement but grief in our everyday lives through relationships and self - then do not feel dismayed or alone in it.
 Read this gently and if necessary revisit it when it feels right for you.

 Recognising Grief in Unexpected Places